tigoe/SoundExamples/docs/sound-basics.md

 A computer makes sound by sending pulses of electrical energy through a wire that's connected to the paper cone of a speaker.
 That wire is wrapped in a coil, and mounted inside a magnet.
 The electrical energy generates a magnetic field, and that field is either attracted to the magnet or repelled by it, depending on which direction the electrical energy is flowing.
 The magnetic energy moves the coil, and since the coil is attached to the cone, the speaker moves.

 Arduino modules are simple computers called **microcontrollers**.
 They have input and output pins, and you can use one of those pins to vibrate a speaker.
-To get started doing that, connect a speaker to your Arduino MKR Zero (or any of the MKR boards) as shown below
+To get started doing that, connect a speaker to your Arduino MKR Zero (or any of the MKR boards) as shown below.

 ## Connecting A Speaker or Headphone Jack to the Arduino

+Mount the MKR Zero on a breadboard as shown in the [setup page](setup.md).
 Attach one end of a 220-ohm resistor to pin 5 of the MKR Zero.
 Attach the other end of the resistor to one of the empty rows on your breadboard.
 Next attach one wire of the speaker in that same row.
 Then attach the other wire of the speaker to the MKR Zero's ground (GND) pin.
 Figure 2 below shows what that would look like on a [solderless breadboard](https://itp.nyu.edu/physcomp/labs/labs-electronics/breadboard/)

 ![Figure 2.
 Speaker attached to pin 5 of a MKR Zero](img/speaker-circuit_bb.png)